sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Message: Successful AS2 receive ID "%(message_id)s" at "%(real_path)s" from "%(as2_from)s" to "%(as2_to)s".
 MDN: %(mdn_info)s.
 Signed: %(signature)s %(digest)s.
 Encrypted: %(is_encrypted)s.
 Compressed: %(is_compressed)s.
-:Groups: file-operation, http, authenticated, success
+:Groups: authenticated, success, file-operation, http
 :From version: 4.5.0
 :To version: None
 :Description: None